shawnnnkb/LGDD/docs/Guidance/train_and_eval.md

 # modified detailed settings in dist_train.sh
 ```

-The training logs and checkpoints will be saved under the log_folder、
+The training logs and checkpoints will be saved under the work_dirs

 ## Evaluation